apmcguigan/Benjamin-Interiors/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: About Benjamin
-tagline: Graphic Designer
+tagline: My Journey in Designing
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/benjamin.jpg
 cta:
-  ctaText: Know more
+  ctaText: Learn more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Benjamin is an interior designer driven by his passion for beautiful and functional spaces.
+After purchasing his home in 2019 he took it as the perfect opportunity to design the space into the perfect peaceful space he had always dreamed of.